Geometry-Inspired Top-k Adversarial Perturbations: Fool

 \section{$k$Fool}

-Here, we describe our proposed method $k$Fool - an efficient way of finding Top-$k$ adversarial perturbation, based on geometric properties between $k$ nearest boundaries.

-DeepFool iterations quickly reach the incorrect class, and swaps classes from Top-$2$ prediction.
-However, our target is different: we need to construct the Top-$k$ perturbation, i.e. perturb the initial image such that the true class is not only outside the Top-$1$ prediction, but it is outside the Top-$k$ prediction.
-DeepFool may not give such a result, however, by considering $k$ decision boundaries we can construct such a perturbation in the same computational cost as the DeepFool.
+Our target is different: we need to perturb the initial image such that the true class is not only outside the Top-$1$ prediction, but it is outside the Top-$k$ prediction.
+Similarly to \eqref{kuap:adv1}, we formulate the \emph{Top-k} adversarial perturbation for an input image $\mathbf{x}_0$ as a noise $\mathbf{v} \in \mathcal{R}^m$, such that the norm of the perturbation is small, $\Vert \mathbf{v} \Vert \leq \varepsilon$, and the original class is outside of the largest $k$ components of $F(\mathbf{x}_0+ \mathbf{v})$: